Back to Prindle Institute

 Continue reading “Privilege at DePauw: A Personal Perspective”

-TOMS: When ‘Conscious Capitalism’ is Not Enough
+TOMS: When ‘Conscious Capitalism’ Is Not Enough

 With great anticipation for TOMS Founder Blake Mycoskie’s visit radiating throughout DePauw’s campus, I had to do a double take every time I saw the words “Conscious Capitalism” broadcast on posters.
 The term “conscious capitalism” has arisen out of the assumption that through making ‘helping’ fashionable, we are somehow working to end poverty.
 The reality, however, is that philanthropic enterprises such as TOMS allow us to feel that we are helping the world without having to relinquish our role as consumers.